abuisman/freudjs/README.md

 ### Passing behaviours to freud()

-Alternatively you may pass data-attributes to freud by passing an array to freud when selecting elements:
+Alternatively you may pass data-attributes to FreudJS by passing an array to FreudJS when selecting elements:

 ````
 -- HTML: